How To Restore Broken Arch Linux To Previous Working State

 Then, press F10 or CTRL+X to continue.
 After couple seconds, you will be landed into single user mode.

 Type the following command to mount your root (/) file system in read/write mode.

 Now, you need to find when you did the full system upgrade.
 You can easily find this by looking at your pacman.log file.
 This file saves all pacman entries you did in the past.

 tail -n 200 /var/log/pacman.log | less

 Here, -n 200 will display the last 200 lines in your pacman.log file.
-Because, my pacman.log file so many entries.
+Because, my pacman.log file has so many entries.
 As you may know, tail command will display the last 10 entries only.
 So, replace 200 with your own number to go through the pacman.log file.
-And “less” option displays the results page by page.
+And I piped the output of “tail” command to “less” command to display the results page by page.